Berkeley-CS195/sp23/content/about.md

 Weekly Schedule
 ---------------

-The week before each Monday class meeting will be used to prepare for the upcoming discussion-oriented class section.
+The week before each Friday class meeting will be used to prepare for the upcoming discussion-oriented class section.

+* On Saturday, readings for the following week will be posted.
-* On Monday, class will consist of lecture and discussion on the weekly topic.
-All students should complete the readings and weekly survey before class.
+* On Thursday, you should complete the weekly survey by 2 PM.
-* There will also be a weekly informal small group discussion led by Daniel Feldman at a time TBA.
+* on Fridays, from 3 - 4 PM, class will be held.

 Surveys
 -------